Maxine M. Chesney: Federal judicial service

-In 1994, Chesney was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of California vacated by John P. Vukasin, Jr., but the United States Senate took no action on the nomination.
+In 1994, Chesney was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of California vacated by John P. Vukasin Jr., but the United States Senate took no action on the nomination.
 However, President Clinton successfully resubmitted the nomination on January 24, 1995, and Chesney was confirmed by the Senate on May 8, 1995, receiving her commission on May 10, 1995.
-She took senior status on June 30, 2009.
+She assumed senior status on June 30, 2009.